 Calcium Gluconate Injection 10mL

-To be administered under veterinary advice only.
+To be administered under veterinary advice and guidance only.

 Calcium Gluconate Injection 10ml